-pervote

-Percentage of votes gained by each party.
+pervote Percentage of votes gained by each party.
 In case of mixed electoral systems with a proportional and majoritarian component, pervote indicates the vote share in the proportional component.
-In case of an electoral coalition where programs for all members of the coalition and the coalition were coded, pervote for the coalition program is set to zero so that the sum of pervotes is not higher than 100%.
+In case of an electoral coalition where programs for all members of the coalition and the coalition were coded, pervote for the coalition program is set to zero so that the sum of pervotes is not higher than 100%. . missing information voteest 0 original figure from data source/election statistics

-voteest

-original figure from data source/election statistics

-Indicates that the vote share indicated by pervote is taken from election results and indicates the vote share the party (or party bloc) won at the election.
+Indicates that the vote share indicated by pervote is taken from election results and indicates the vote share the party (or party bloc) won at the election. estimated Indicates that the pervote variable is not simply derived by a calculation of gained votes divided by the total number of valid votes.

-1 estimated

-Indicates that the pervote variable is not simply derived by a calculation of gained votes divided by the total number of valid votes.
 Electoral alliances or an electoral system with regional lists can prohibit such a simple calculation.
-In these cases the pervote variable is often calculated based on the number of seats gained by a party.

-presvote

-Percentage of votes in presidential elections.
-In case of several rounds of election, the variable indicates the results from the first round.

-Reported for all cases where a presidential election took place.

-Absolute number of seats won by each party or party bloc.

-totseats

-absseat

-Total number of seats in parliament.

-missing information
+In these cases the pervote variable is often calculated based on the number of seats gained by a party. presvote Percentage of votes in presidential elections.
+In case of several rounds of election, the variable indicates the results from the first round. . missing information Reported for all cases where a presidential election took place. absseat Absolute number of seats occupied by each party or party bloc after the election.
+In case of Argentina, where only parts of the seats are contested at each election, this still represents the distribution of seats in the whole legislature. totseats Total number of seats in parliamentmissing information progtype 1 Program of a single party As a rule, each party issues one program for each election.
+2 Program of two or more parties In a number of countries, parties compete as programmatic coalitions by issuing joint programs.
+In these cases, the joint program was assigned to each of the party of the programmatic coalition.
+3 Estimate For calculating median voter or median party figures, missing election programs have been estimated on the basis of available programs whenever a party obtained seats in parliament.
+Esti- mates were derived either by computing averages between two adjacent programs or by duplicating programmatic data.
+4 Program taken from main party of electoral coalition Parties sometimes compete as electoral coalitions in which blocs of parties receive joint votes and seats, but parties in the bloc still issue separate programs.
+When the electoral coalition is dominated by one strong party, the program of the main coali- tion party was used to measure positions of the 'electoral coali- tion' as a whole.
+5 Average of all members of an electoral coalition When the electoral coalition consists of equally strong parties, the average of platforms from all coalition parties was used to measure positions of the electoral coalition as a whole.
+6 General program